syncfusion-content/blazor-docs/blazor/diagram-component/commands.md

     }
 }
 ```
-### FitToPage command
+### FitToPage command in Blazor Diagram

-The fitToPage command helps to fit the diagram content into the viewport with respect to either width, height or at the whole.
+The FitToPage diagram is used to bring the entire diagram into the view.
+The [FitOptions] parameter is used to customize the FitToPage command behaviour.

-The mode parameter defines whether the diagram has to be horizontally/vertically fit into the viewport with respect to width, height,
+If the parameter is null, the entire diagram is fit into the view.
- or entire bounds of the diagram.

- The region parameter defines the region that has to be drawn as an image.

 The following code illustrates how to execute FitToPage command.